ansible/ansible/docsite/latest/rst/playbooks.rst

-For instance, multiple resources may indicate that apache needs to be restarted because they have changed a config file, but apache will only be bounced once to avoid unneccessary restarts.
+For instance, multiple resources may indicate that apache needs to be restarted because they have changed a config file, but apache will only be bounced once to avoid unnecessary restarts.

 Here's an example of restarting two services when the contents of a file change, but only if the file changes::